James000916/MeowBlock/README.md

 [<img src="github_resources/Chrome Web Store badge.png">](https://chromewebstore.google.com/detail/meowblock-an-undetectable/gelbkkociddbdieodlcbnnbpeneeiaad)

+## What MeowBlock can do

+✅Skips the ads on the player
+✅Removes ads on the home page, search page, player page ✅Stays undetectable by YouTube.

 ## Working principle

 1. Sets the current playback time of the ads to one second before the end